wrussell1999/astonhack-2018/README.md

 course, that would be too easy, so we've made it controllable using Nintendo JoyCons.
 Cause that sounded like a fun idea at 2pm before we started work.

+We think it's pretty cool, and apparently so did everyone else, because we won the best hack out of all the other projects!
+Despite the fact that we decided to test our synthesizers at 3am, probably annoying everyone else.

+## Process

 As it turns out, getting JoyCons to work in the browser is actually not very easy (surprise, surprise).
 So, we hacked an existing driver to interpret motion controls and present them to the Web Gamepad API.